pmndrs/zustand/docs/guides/immutable-state-and-merging.md

 }))
 ```

-For complex use cases, consider using some libraries that helps immutable updates.
+For complex use cases, consider using some libraries that help with immutable updates.
 You can refer to [Updating nested state object values](./updating-nested-state-object-values.md).

 ## Replace flag